 - Or, since this is a point in his story where the police commissioner beckons him with a giant signal from atop police headquarters, is he just generally accepted wherever he pleases in the Gotham City justice system?
 Did the court have to beckon him with their own bat signal?

 - Or was he some sort of invited guest?
 Was he there as an expert witness of some sort?
-How would that even go, “Please state, for the record, your full name, sir.”
-“I’m Bruce Way….crap!
-I mean…I’m Batman!”
+How would that even go, “Please state, for the record, your full name, sir.” / “I’m Batman!”/ “And is that ‘Bat’ first name, ‘Man’ last name?” / “No, it’s just…why aren’t you getting this?
+Saying ‘I’m Batman!’ is kind of my thing”

 - Also, how did he know the mobster was about to throw that acid?
 Does he just periodically lunge at witnesses in anticipation of them doing something nefarious?